fernandojunior/nubank-data-science-puzzle/README.md

 >
 Please submit your prediction CSV file and source code we can use to reproduce your submission in a ZIP file.
 Please put your prediction CSV file in the root of the archive.
 The only file in the archive with a .csv file extension should be your predictions.
 >
 To submit your solution, please email ----- ---- at ----------@------.---.-- with a short explanation of what you did and what you expect the R2 to be for your predictions, and attach the ZIP file with your predictions and source code.
-If you have any feedback or questions, feel free to email Kevin as well.
+If you have any feedback or questions, feel free to email ----- as well.
->
-Good luck and we are excited to get to know you better ;-)

-## License

 ## License